-A kilometer decent lead to the Cat and Fiddle Cafe which had eleven bikes abanded around the seating area, creating a fort for their own to safely have their tea and cakes!
-The food was excellent if a little expensive for me but the view was amazing.
-Sitting having lunch the sun was baking and I had already realised that I was becoming dehydrated so I sipped at my water before asking for them to be filled.
+A kilometer descent leads to the Cat and Fiddle Cafe which had eleven bikes abanded around the seating area, creating a fort where they can safely have their tea and cakes!
+The food was excellent if a little expensive for me but the vista was amazing.
+Sitting having lunch in the baking sun I had already realised that I was becoming dehydrated so I sipped at my water bottle before asking for them to be filled.
 Leaving the cafe was great as I had a long and fast descent to my next turning which took me past the Lamaload Reservoir (another section stolen from one of Peak Audax’s rides) and to the climb up to Pym Chair Car Park which was horrific.
 My legs had all but given up after the tarmac wall experience on the Hollinsclough road earlier.
 I came to a grinding stop and had to walk the last 30 meters to the top.

 The descent down into the Goyt valley and the reservoir was fast and steep with a few potholes which needed to be avoided.
 Arriving at the reservoir I took a minute to take in the vista before starting to ascend my favorite pass from last year, which returns me to the A537 below the Cat and Fiddle pub.

-Retracing my route back over the moors to the A53 which I followed to Blackshaw Moor and the Three Horse Shoe’s pub and along the way, I was constantly overtaken by time-trialist (I am assuming that were on the Longnor event which I passed earlier).
-The fast descent down past the roaches and Hen’s Cloud to the Three Horse Shoe’s pub was excellent but I had to slow for a turning car!
+Retracing my route back over the moors to the A53 which I followed to Blackshaw Moor and the Three Horse Shoe’s pub.
+Along the way, I was constantly overtaken by time-trialist (I am assuming that they were on the Longnor event which I passed earlier).
+The fast descent down past the Roaches and Hen’s Cloud to the Three Horse Shoe’s pub was excellent but I had to slow for a turning car!
 A left turn just after the Three Horse Shoe’s pub led to a steady climb to the top of the moors before popping out at Bottomhouse and the long descent to Froghall, Cheadle and home.